Former Broncos, Falcons, Giants coach Dan Reeves dies at 77 - KTVZ

 AP Sports Writer

 ATLANTA (AP) — Former Denver Broncos and Atlanta Falcons coach Dan Reeves has died at the age of 77.
 His family says he died peacefully Saturday of complications from dementia.
-Reeves won a Super Bowl as a player with the Dallas Cowboys but was best known for a long coaching career highlighted by four more appearances in the title game with Denver and Atlanta, all losses.
-He teamed with John Elway to take the Broncos to three Super Bowls in 12 seasons.
-Reeves also guided the Falcons to their first Super Bowl during the 1998 season.
+Reeves won a Super Bowl as a player with the Dallas Cowboys but was best known for a long coaching career highlighted by four more appearances in the title game with Denver and Atlanta, all blowout losses.
+He teamed with John Elway to take the Broncos to three Super Bowls.
+Reeves also guided the Falcons to their first Super Bowl.
 And he coached the New York Giants in a career stretching 23 seasons.

 Comments